Q: Who can go on a Stars and Stripes Honor Flight trip?

 GUARDIANS are picked by our Flight Selection Team based on a number of factors.
 For a typical flight, the guardian-to-veteran ratio is held at a one-to-one ratio.
 (Guardians can be assigned more than one veteran, but a veteran will never be assigned more than one guardian.)
 Guardians must be at least 18 and no more than 64 years of age.
 Guardians age 65-69 may be considered with a medical review from one of our doctors.
-In addition, guardians must be one generation removed from the veteran.
+In addition, guardians must be one generation removed (at least 15 years younger) from the veteran.
 Many times guardians will be assisting veterans into or out of wheelchairs, up and down stairs, etc. Guardians do pay for their trip and must attend a mandatory training session.

 Important Note: Family members of veterans are invited to apply to be part of our guardian team.
 However, we are unable to guarantee they will be invited on the flight.
 When filling out a guardian application, it is important that you indicate on the guardian application the veteran you wish to fly with.
 In order to ensure the safety of all on our flight, guardians are selected based on a number of factors.
 Each veteran is only allowed one guardian.

 Q: Can spouses also go on the trip?

 We are unable to accommodate spouses unless they are eligible veterans themselves.
 Guardians are required to be one generation removed from the veteran.

 Q: How do I get an application?

 Veteran and Guardian applications can be downloaded from our website or completed online under the Applications page.
 Or, you may call us at 262-238-7740 to request that one be mailed to you.